april-r-valdez/-recipe-app/research/api/api_research.md

 ## Expectations

 - We expect to call third-party APIs from the backend of our app, process the response data and send it to the frontend.
+- We expect to have an efficient way to parse, organize, and sort data from the web
+- We expect the information retrieved from APIs to be reliable and up-to-date

 ## Associated Jira tasks

 - As a user, I would like to have choices of existing recipes that I can cook from the list of ingredients
+- As a user, I would like a list of recommended recipes from the ingredients I already have, so that I could save time looking up recipes on the Internet